 By the way!
 Today’s cookies differ from the Soft Glaze Maple Cookies in Sally’s Cookie Addiction.
 Those are ultra cakey (think pancakes!) with moderate maple flavor.
 These are more similar to chewy chocolate chip cookies in terms of texture.

-Loving These Cookies Too
+Loving These Fall Cookies Too

 - Apple Cinnamon Oatmeal Cookies